 Arm, Beak, Branch, Caboshed, Chest, Claw, Covert, Dorsal fin, Eagle claw, Ermine spot, Escallop, Feather, Foot (palmiped), Foreleg, Forepaw, Hand, Head, Heart, Hoof, Leaf, Neck, Ostrich feather, Palm frond, Paw, Roe deers' attires, Shoulder, Sprig, Stags' attires, Stem, Swallow-tail, Tail, Tail addorsed, Tail fin, Talon, Tooth, Trunk, Trunk (elephant), Two hands clasped, Two wings in vol, Udder, Wheat spike, Wing and Wrist.

-Between, Proper, Embattled, Pointed, Armed, Enarched, Azure, Bend, Bend sinister, Boa, Overall, Bar, Wreath, Head, Charged, Doe, Upon (wreath), Crest, Five, Regardant, Heart, Heart enflamed, Crown, Crown of Noble, Cross fitchy, Cross couped, Cross-crosslet, Outlined in sable, Doubled, Twelve, Two, Raguly, In base, Coat of arms, Mullet, Personal, Gules, Illuminated, Interpreted, Langued, Motto, Or, Argent, Sable, Above, Crest and mantling, Freehand, Three and One.
+Open, Between, Garnished, Proper, Embattled, Pointed, Armed, Enarched, Eradicated, Azure, Bend, Bend sinister, Boa, Bordure, Overall, Bar, Wreath, Head, Charged, Doe, Upon (wreath), Crest, Five, Regardant, Heart, Crown, Crown of Noble, Outlined in sable, Two, In base, Coat of arms, Mullet, Scroll, Personal, Gules, Illuminated, Interpreted, Langued, Motto, Or, Leather, Argent, Sable, Issuant, Above, Crest and mantling, Freehand, Three and One.

 Dr. Antonio Salmerón y Cabañas,